 Keeping the Faith: African Americans Return to Congress, 1929–1970

-Like their Reconstruction-Era predecessors, these African-American Members endured racist slurs and prejudicial slights that complicated their development as legislators.
-Too few to effect change as a voting bloc within Congress, they acted either as public advocates commanding the spotlight on behalf of racial equality or as patient insiders who sought to deliver economic and political benefits to black constituents by accruing influence within the existing power structure.
-Yet the symbolism of this handful of black congressional careers initiated between the onset of the Great Depression and the social ferment of the late 1960s far exceeded the sum of its parts.
-Arguably for the first time, Black Americans who sent Members to Capitol Hill were substantively rewarded with legislative efforts made expressly on their behalf.
-“Keep the faith, baby,” Representative Powell famously intoned, “spread it gently and walk together, children.”1 His oft-repeated words captured the essence of African Americans’ growing collective political activism.
+Like their Reconstruction-era predecessors, these African-American Members endured racist slurs and prejudicial slights that frustrated their time as legislators.
+Too few to affect change as a voting bloc within Congress, they acted either as public advocates commanding the spotlight on behalf of racial equality or as patient insiders who sought to deliver economic and political benefits to black constituents by accruing influence within the existing power structure.

 1Thomas A. Johnson, “A Man of Many Roles,” 5 April 1972, New York Times: 1.